Skip to Main Content

 Get a Healing Couples Massage

-There's nothing like a spa day to unwind and feel rejuvenated and at Tierra Santa Healing House at Faena Hotel Miami Beach, you and your other half can have a suite all to yourself.
+If you like the idea of getting a couples massage in Miami, head to Tierra Santa Healing House at Faena Hotel Miami Beach, where you and your other half can indulge in a spa day together.
 The oceanfront spa suites feature an indoor soaking tub and balcony overlooking the water and you can customize your treatment depending on the type of experience you're after.
 The "Art of Love" treatment is one popular pick that includes an Andean lava massage and Amazonian clay application, followed by lunch on the private terrace, a bottle of Champagne and haute nibbles prepped by one of the hotel's well-known chefs—which you can enjoy during a soak in the luxurious standing tub.

 3201 Collins Ave., Miami Beach FL, 33140